 In the international or local school debate, do we feel guilty that we pay vastly different amounts for our children?
 Well, actually, no.

-Our daughter receives a world-class education in the Singapore school system, with an affordable price tag.
+Our daughter receives world-class education in the Singapore school system, with an affordable price tag.
 However, she does not feel hard done by.
 She is proud of how well she is doing and happy in an environment that suits her perfectly.
-The benefits for her include the fact that as she is educated amongst mostly Singaporeans, which means she does not have the turnover of friends that my son has been subjected to over the years.
+The benefits for her include the fact that she is educated amongst mostly Singaporeans, which means she does not have the turnover of friends that my son has been subjected to over the years.
 Her long-term friendships and the standard of education she has had cannot have a monetary value attached to them.
 She is happy and therefore so are we.

 But what about our third child?